freenas/freenas-docs/userguide/storage.rst

 Encryption performance
 ^^^^^^^^^^^^^^^^^^^^^^

+#ifdef freenas
 If the processor supports the
 `AES-NI <https://en.wikipedia.org/wiki/AES-NI#Supporting_CPUs>`_
 instruction set, there is very little, if any, degradation in performance when using encryption and only a few disks.
 Performance will suffer if the CPU does not support AES-NI or if no crypto hardware is installed.
 Without hardware acceleration, there will be about a 20% performance decrease for a single disk.
 This `forum post <https://forums.freenas.org/index.php?threads/encryption-performance-benchmarks.12157/>`__ compares the performance of various CPUs.
+#endif freenas

+#ifdef freenas
 Performance also depends upon the number of disks encrypted.
 The more drives in an encrypted volume, the more encryption and decryption overhead, and the greater the impact on performance.
 **Encrypted volumes composed of more than eight drives can suffer severe performance penalties, even with AES-NI encryption acceleration**.
+#endif freenas
+#ifdef truenas
+Performance depends upon the number of disks encrypted.
+The more drives in an encrypted volume, the more encryption and decryption overhead, and the greater the impact on performance.
+**Encrypted volumes composed of more than eight drives can suffer severe performance penalties**.
+#endif truenas
 If encryption is desired, please benchmark such volumes before using them in production.

 .. _Manual Setup: